 About the Artist

 Who would have thought in 1969 when I graduated with a B.A.
-Hons in History from Vassar College, New York, USA., that nearly 50 years later I would have made my living from teaching Art in schools and from travelling and exhibiting my batik paintings in the UK., Europe, Canada, USA, Japan, China, Indonesia and Sri Lanka..
+Hons. in History from Vassar College, New York, USA., that 50 years later I would have made my living from teaching Art in schools and from travelling and exhibiting my batik paintings in the UK., Europe, Canada, USA, Japan, China, Indonesia and Sri Lanka.

-I was born in Edinburgh, Scotland, and spent many summers in the S.W.
-Scotland.
-I was educated in both in Edinburgh and in England, but pushed Art aside at school to concentrate more on academic subjects.
+I was born in Edinburgh, Scotland.
+When I was at school I pushed Art aside to concentrate more on academic subjects.
 It was only when I was introduced to batik in 1970, whilst I was studying for a Post-Graduate Certificate of Education in Bristol, U.K., that I realised that I had missed out on my artistic education.

 Now that I am retired, I don't know how I managed to combine my own batik work with full-time teaching.
 Thank goodness for school holidays!
-I am still based in the UK, but spend the summers in Nova Scotia, Canada (my maternal grandmother was Nova Scotian) and a few months each year in the USA.
+I am still based in the UK, but spend the summers in Nova Scotia, Canada, (my maternal grandmother was Nova Scotian) and a few months each year in Maryland, USA.

 I am now concentrating on advancing my personal batik work.
-I lecture, give batik demonstrations, teach workshops to adults and children and exhibit in Canada, USA, Europe, China, Japan and UK.
+I lecture, give batik demonstrations, teach workshops to adults and children and participate in exhibitions throughout the world.
 It's amazing how batik continues to be my passion.
 Retirement?
 What retirement?!